 In the evening Symi harbour is a buzzing place, lively with bars, cafés and some really good restaurants.

 Symi's only town, around the harbour, is split into two parts.
 Yialos is the lower town around the port, while Chorio is the upper town, and the two merge into one.
-In the upper town there's the remnants of a castle, and on the way up to it if you take the main steep cobbled street from Yialos is a small but enjoyable Archaeological and Folk Museum.
+In the upper town there's the remnants of a castle, and on the way up to it if you take the main steep cobbled street from Yialos is a very enjoyable Archaeological and Folk Museum that tells the fascinating story of the island.
 Down in Yialos is a small Nautical Museum too.

 The main attraction, though, is just being on Symi.
 The upper town is full of narrow streets, and everywhere there are handsome mansions from when the island was a prosperous ship-building and sponge-fishing island.
 It's hard to believe but once there were more people living on Symi than there were on Rhodes!
 Today some of the mansions have been restored while other remain in ruins, but with an imposing charm about them.